EGI-Federation/documentation/content/en/users/_index.md

 ---

-This section offers an [introduction](getting-started) to the EGI Federated Cloud (FedCloud) and contains detailed documentation for [public EGI services](https://www.egi.eu/services/), togheter with [tutorials](tutorials) about how to set up, use, and combine these services.
+This section offers an [introduction](getting-started) to the [public EGI services](https://www.egi.eu/services/), togheter with [tutorials](tutorials) about how to set up, use, and combine these services.